yeastpro/ExpressYeaself/README.md

 #### Getting started
 Now you have installed our package and downloaded the raw data, you are ready to start using our features!
-You can use our interactive notebooks to take you through the process.
+You can use our interactive notebooks to take you through the process:

 * Navigate into the directory containing our _How to_ guides:
 	``cd doc/how_to_guides``
 * To start processing the data, use _jupyter_ to open our first interactive notebook:
 	`` jupyter notebook 1_how_to_process_raw_data.ipynb &``
 * Follow the instructions in the notebook, choose your parameters, and process the data.
-When you're done, save and exit the notebook.
+* When you're done, save and exit the notebook.
+* You can then start to encode your data and train your model:
+	`` jupyter notebook 2_how_to_train_model.ipynb &``

 ----
 ### References